 Capturing Transport Stream sources is an optional, licensed feature which requires a Manzanita Muxing for Capture license.
-For details, see Licensing a Live Capture Array.
+For details, see Live Capture Administration Guide > Array Licensing.

 To create or edit a Transport Stream source, click the Add Input button in the Sources panel toolbar and select Transport Stream to display the Configure Source panel: